Watch an eLearning on the Purchase of Food on Sponsored Awards (approx. 30 minutes):

 - The cost per person (the total cost of the food, including taxes and applicable service charges, and the number of people that the food was served to); AND

 - Proof that the cost per person is within the per diem allocation for the meal in question.
-Meal amounts above the per diem limit are not an allowable expenses (see “Meals over Per Diem” below).
+Meal amounts above the per diem limit are not an allowable expense.
 The per diem amount for each meal based on location can be found at the UW Travel website.

 When hosting a meeting/conference, the department should structure the agenda so there is time for participants to purchase their own food, beverages, and snacks.
 Departments should consider a location in which participants have easy access to food and beverages.